Your average grade will make up 75% of the selection points you can earn for the final ranking.

-Keep in mind that your rank number also depends on the quality of the applicant pool.
-Meeting all the requirements does not guarantee a place.
+Your final rank number depends on the quality of the other applicants.
+Meeting all the requirements does not guarantee a admission to the bachelor.

 Applicants who are offered admission to the IBA programme (initially or from the waiting list) have 14 days to accept or decline the offer in Studielink.
 If you fail to respond to the offer within 14 days, your place will automatically be assigned to the next person on the waiting list!

-This process is not handled by RSM but by the national student registration system Studielink and no exceptions will be made.
+This process is not handled by RSM but by the national student registration system Studielink and no exceptions can be made.
 Once you have declined your offer it cannot be reversed.